knubb/ScrapThatPage/README.md

 I used beautifulsoup4 to scrap the page and retrieve information needed.

 ### Prerequisites
-Install following library’s using pip (needed to run script): pip install requests pip install httplib2 pip install beautifulsoup4
+Install following library’s using pip (needed to run script)
+* pip install requests
+* pip install httplib2
+* pip install beautifulsoup4

 ### Run the script
 Just run it with following command: